 There are no restrictions in the Apple Isle at the current time

-Owners of solar power systems in WA can install non-exporting batteries behind the inverter without needing the involvement of the retailer and this will not affect premium feed-in tariff eligibility.
+Owners of solar power systems in WA can install non-exporting batteries behind the inverter without needing the involvement of the retailer.
+Consequently, this will not affect premium feed-in tariff eligibility.

-You can grab a copy of the Clean Energy Council’s infosheet storage and feed in tariffs here (PDF).
-It’s current as at September 17, but bear in mind the rules are in a state of flux in some states and as noted above, there has already been a change in Western Australia.
+You can grab a copy of the Clean Energy Council’s information sheet storage and feed in tariffs here (PDF).
+It’s current as at September 17.
+Bear in mind the rules are in a state of flux in some states and as noted above, there has already been a change in Western Australia.

 For some owners of solar panels looking to further minimise reliance on mains power or to ditch the grid altogether, the topic of the solar battery feed-in tariff interaction may soon become a non-issue.
 Notably, the numbers in this latter group are growing